 As with any salad recipe, you can make adjustments as your heart desires or as your kitchen holdings dictate!

-Kale, arugula, and spinach persimmon salads are a delicious idea.
+Kale, arugula, and spinach are delicious bases for persimmon salads.
 The dressing here is added lightly, so if you did any of these other lettuces, you’d likely want to make more dressing (and even let it sit on the kale).

 You can also add other toppings.
 Pomegranate and persimmon salad is a very common dish as they’re both in season right now.
 You can absolutely do that as well.
 Alternatively dried cranberries would be a welcome, tart sweetness as well!